mister-t/slice-and-dice/README.md

 3. [x] An API to fetch summary statistics for salary over the entire dataset.
 You can ignore the currency (if not mentioned otherwise) of the salary and simply treat salary as a number.

+   - [ ] Fetch summary statistics for a specific currency.
    - [ ] Document the case to run both fetches in the README.

 4. [x] An API to fetch summary statistics for salary for records which satisfy **on_contract: "true"**(passed in as query parameter).